beyzabasaran/ECOFLY-Airline-Ticket-Booking-Database-System/README.md

 # _ECOFLY_     Airline Ticket Booking Database System

-*We have created this Airline Ticket Booking Website with my project team
+*We have created this Airline Ticket Booking Database System with my project team
 @nilsudincobut and @emirbahadırözdil by using C# and MS SQL Server database.
 Visual Studio has been used as an project IDE.